ascentai/diy-gym/README.md

 ![jaco_smash](https://user-images.githubusercontent.com/38680667/51458026-0dc82b00-1d97-11e9-9c1f-6d63f73ccaf2.gif)

 The objects returned by `step` will no longer be empty, but will be nested dictionaries keyed according to first the model name then the name of the addon that generated the corresponding piece of data.
-In the case of the updated Jaco environment, these dictionaries will have the following structure:
+In the case of the updated robot environment, these dictionaries will have the following structure:
 ```
 action
 |---robot
     |---controller
-        |---orientation <class 'numpy.ndarray'>
+        |---linear <class 'numpy.ndarray'>
-        |---position <class 'numpy.ndarray'>
+        |---rotation <class 'numpy.ndarray'>
 ```
 ```
 observation
-|---robot
-|   |---grab_r2d2
+|---env_name
-|       |---achieved_position <class 'numpy.ndarray'>
+|   |---where_is_r2d2
-|       |---target_position <class 'numpy.ndarray'>
+|       |---position <class 'numpy.ndarray'>
 |---r2d2
     |---arm_camera
         |---depth <class 'numpy.ndarray'>
         |---rgb <class 'numpy.ndarray'>
 ```
 `reward` and `terminal` are also represented by dictionaries which is a slight departure from the usual gym interface.
-If you'd rather all their fields be combined you can set the config `sum_rewards`, `terminal_if_any` or `terminal_if_all` to true in the top level of the config file (see [examples/ur_high_5](https://github.com/ascentai/robo-gym/tree/master/examples/ur_high_5) for an example).
+If you'd rather all their fields be combined you can set the config `sum_rewards`, `terminal_if_any` or `terminal_if_all` to true in the top level of the config file (see [examples/ur_high_5](https://github.com/ascentai/diy-gym/tree/master/examples/ur_high_5) for an example).

 ```
 reward
 |---robot
-    |---lazy_robot <class 'float'>
+|   |---lazy_robot <class 'float'>
+|---env_name
     |---grab_r2d2 <class 'float'>
 ```
 ```
 terminal
-|---environment
+|---env_name
 |    |---episode_timer <class 'bool'>
-|
-|---robot
-    |---grab_r2d2 <class 'bool'>
+|    |---grab_r2d2 <class 'bool'>
 ```

+If you want to try out this environment for yourself, take a look at the example [from_the_readme](https://github.com/ascentai/diy-gym/tree/master/examples/from_the_readme).

 ### Writing Your Own Addons: